Colic and crying

-- Mothers need breaks.
+- Parents need breaks.
 Take some time to exercise, read or enjoy a visit with a friend at a local café.

 - Sometimes you may have negative thoughts.
 It’s OK, as long as you don’t act on them.
-If you feel depressed or angry, talk to someone you trust and get help.
+If you feel depressed, resentful or angry, talk to someone you trust and get help.